Tag Archives: Hild

 Leadership makes a difference

 When I say that, a good 90% of us probably automatically tune out.
-As far as the organizations we understand and the church as it is, we already have a lot of leaders over us and we don’t see room for many more, certainly not ME.
+As far as the organizations we understand and the church as it is, we already have a lot of leaders over us and we don’t see room for many more, certainly not room for ME to be one.

-We don’t imagine Jesus calling us to lead any time soon, either.
+True?
+Would you say we don’t imagine Jesus calling us to lead any time soon?

-When Jesus talks about his claim to lead the people of God he pictures himself as a good shepherd, as opposed to all those false shepherds that lead everyone into misery.
-Very few of us would sign up to be a shepherd like that, good or false.
+When Jesus talks about his right to lead the people of God, he pictures himself as a good shepherd, as opposed to all those false shepherds that lead everyone into misery.
+Very few of us would sign up to be a shepherd like this, good or false:

 My sheep listen to my voice; I know them, and they follow me.
 I give them eternal life, and they shall never perish; no one can snatch them out of my hand.
 My Father, who has given them to me, is greater than all; no one can snatch them out of my Father’s hand.
 I and the Father are one.”
 John 10:27-30.

-Most of us don’t feel like we need to be in the shepherd role.
+Most of us don’t feel like we need to be in the shepherd role, right?
 I call that leadership on the “macro level,” sometimes.
 Not everyone is given that role.
 And I think that makes sense, since we don’t really need that many of those catalysts and guides.

 But all of us are leading, in one way or another on what we might call the “micro level.”
 God has given each of us the capacity to make a difference.
 You count.
 You are in the father’s hand.
 You are carrying eternal life.
 So what you do means something.
 What you do leads me.
 You are like an undershepherd looking out for my interests.

-I was arguing this out with a person the other day and telling him that his immoral life was leading me.
+I was arguing this out with a person the other day and telling him his immoral life was leading me.
 He was presenting me a direction for how I should follow Jesus.
-I had to think, “Should I do it his way, or another way?”
+In essence, I had to think, “Should I do it his way, or another way?”
 He wasn’t happy to hear me thinking about this.
-He wanted to make no difference.
+He wanted to make no difference at all.
 He said, “I live my life and you live yours.”
 But I told him that was impossible.
 We get a common life from Jesus, that doesn’t belong to either of us exclusively.
 We are tied together — if you just live whatever you think your life is, doesn’t that lead me to exercise the same illusion?
 Besides, we are tied by love.
 I love you.
-I cannot make you not make a difference to me.
+I cannot deny you make a difference to me.
+Even if I did deny it, I would still be thinking of how you don’t make a difference to me.
+I choose not to do that, anyway.
 Where you are going, in some way, is where I am going too.
 The question is, “Where are you leading me?”

 In some major ways you can tell where a people is going by where their macro leaders are going.
 But that is not the whole story.
 Especially in the church, you can tell where the church is going by what the preponderance of the individuals are doing, where the microleaders are going.
 If we are mostly passionate, visionary, loving, faithful people, things will go that direction.
 If we are not responsive to the Spirit of God’s leadership, nothing I or another macroleader tries to catalyze will get too far.